Introduction to SSL

 1. To wipe out all attempts made by the bad guys, the “Hackers”

 There is a number of phishing sites that are available today and are being created, so we need to be very much cautious about phishing sites.
 In many cases, you might see the exact replica of the original website that is being made available to you in order to fake you.
-But as far as SSL certificates are concerned, they will make sure that no such things happen as it is impossible for the fake websites to get an SSL certificate approved and signed by CA. Along with this, SSL will also protect you from other threats such as “man in the middle attack” and eavesdropping.
+But as far as SSL certificates are concerned, they will make sure that no such thing happens as fake websites can’t get an SSL certificate approved and signed by CA. Along with this, SSL will also protect you from other threats such as “man in the middle attack” and eavesdropping.

-It is mandatory for any business site to obtain an SSL certificate.
+Any business site must obtain an SSL certificate.
 When it comes to money and cash transfers, it becomes utmost to provide a secure tunnel between the buying entity and the selling entity whosoever is involved in the business.
 A business operating without an SSL certificate is almost targeted for attacks by hackers.
-Without a secure connection, no user will ever gain the confidence of submitting their credit card numbers for the sake of transaction.
+Without a secure connection, no user will ever gain the confidence of submitting their credit card numbers for the sake of a transaction.

-With increasing cyber attacks across the world, customers, as well as Ethical hackers, are also becoming more and more secure in their role to prevent any mishappening.
-There is a whole lot of sensitive information that is exchanged over a network such as passwords, personal details, business deals, etc. So a secure authentication must be provided to ensure communication is well protected.
+With increasing cyber-attacks across the world, customers and Ethical hackers are also becoming more and more secure in their role to prevent any mishappening.
+There is a lot of sensitive information exchanged over a network, such as passwords, personal details, business deals, etc. So a secure authentication must be provided to ensure communication is well protected.
 This added security is achieved by issuing a server certificate along with the SSL certificate.

 Conclusion

-In this article, we have gained a good understanding of the SSL and how it works.
-We also learned about the public and private keys that are being used in encryption algorithm of SSL and then we learned where we can use SSL.
-Finally, we wrapped up our article by seeing the benefits of the SSL.
+In this article, we have gained a good understanding of SSL and how it works.
+We also learned about the public and private keys that are being used in the encryption algorithm of SSL, and then we learned where we could use SSL.
+Finally, we wrapped up our article by seeing the benefits of SSL.

 Recommended Articles

-This has been a guide to the What is SSL?.
-Here we discussed the Key Concept, Features, Working, Benefits, and Steps for determining a valid SSL certificate.
+This has been a guide to What is SSL?
+Here we discussed the key concept, features, working, benefits, and steps for determining a valid SSL certificate.
 You can also go through our other suggested articles to learn more –